How To Use Montessori Three-Part Cards

 Basic Lesson Part Two: Match the Picture Card

 Once all the Control Cards are laid out, pick up the Picture Cards.
 One at a time show the cards to your child and say “This is la mochila.
 Can you say la mochila?
 Excellent!
-Can you find the other la mochila?”
+Can you find the other mochila?”
 When your child points to the matching Control Card say “Awesome!
-You may place this la mochila card next to the matching la mochila card”.
+You may place la mochila card next to the matching mochila card”.
 Hand the card to the child and let them place it next to the matching Control Card.
 Slowly work through all Picture Cards.